MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 ### Running the game server within a container

 - In the *MultiplayerSettings.json* file, set `RunContainer` to `true`.
 - Open a **Powershell** window (as Administrator) in the folder where the toolset was extracted (*C:\PlayFabVmAgent*) and run `MockVmAgent.exe`.
-This startd the game server within a container.
+This starts the game server within a container.
 Eventually, you should see game state change output in the Powershell window (just like in the Verifying GSDK integration section above).

 ### Testing connection to your game server running within a container